 You will normally have to work to tight deadlines, so the work can be stressful.

-You might work shifts, including evenings and weekends.
+You might work shifts, including evenings and weekends, to meet deadlines.